Bomberman Fantasy Race: Gameplay

 Bomberman Fantasy Race is a 3D racing game featuring two single player modes and a two player mode.
 Players choose one of six Bomberman characters, then select the creature which they want to ride.
 There are two types of creatures, the Louie and the Tirra, and the player can eventually choose from six of each.
 Before starting a race, players purchase items at a shop with their prize money.
 The goal of the main single player mode is to finish the race ahead of the other four racers, who are controlled by the CPU.
 The player is rewarded with prize money (called Bomberman coins) if they reach at least third place.
 If the player reaches first place, the player will be able to play a bonus course that will reward him with more coins.
 Finishing a course in first place will unlock a mirrored version of that course.

 In the two player mode, players are able to bet money on the race.
 The player who wins the race will earn all the money that the losing player bet before the race.
 The player with the least amount of money is the one who decides if a bet can be placed on a race.

 In Time Attack Mode, players race against the clock to post their fastest lap times and course records.
 Players can save a ghost data to study their runs or exchange it with friends.
 The ranking screen posts the player's name, creature, and best time.

 Players can look and exchange coins in the bank.
 The bank has ten boxes with a lit blue light if they have coins, and a red one if they are full.
-Players exchange hundred Copper coins for one Silver coin, and ten Silver coins for one Gold coin.
+Players exchange one hundred Copper coins for one Silver coin, and ten Silver coins for one Gold coin.
 When a safe in the bank is full, the coins are exchanged automatically.
 Coins can be used to buy new creatures at the stable, items, and courses.

 Players are able to throw or drop bombs during a race.
 Other than using bombs to attack other opponents, players can use a bomb dash, giving their creatures an acceleration boost.
 Creatures are able to dash using stamina for a limited amount of time, and can also use a triangle jump by jumping off walls.
 During a race, players will come across panels that will give them different items which they can use to help their progress or hinder the progress of their opponents.
 Players can also find eggs among the course, and a creature can hold three eggs.
 The eggs function differently for each creature.
 A Louie will gain a speed boost, while a Tirra will form a barrier that will protect them from bomb explosions.